Wednesday, November 27, 2024

 Over the month, I noticed subtle shifts.
 I can now take deep breaths.
 If you know me, it's always been difficult for me to breathe properly in certain situations.
 The poses, once intimidating, became opportunities to challenge myself and celebrate progress.
 Every time I feel the pain, I love it.
 That simply means my muscles are doing their magic.
 Showing up twice or thrice a week transformed yoga from a fitness routine into my healing ritual.

 Now, even when life gets busy and schedules clash, I find ways to keep the practice alive, even at home.
 A quiet corner of my attic room has become my personal studio.
 With a mat rolled out and soft music playing, I’ve learned to create the same sense of calm and connection within my own space.
+Studio days are still my favorite when time allows, but I’ve embraced the beauty of flexibility, both in my body and my routine.

 Have you ever tried yoga?
 I’d love to hear about your experiences or what you do to find your calm amidst the chaos.
 Let’s talk in the comments!
 Namaste 🌿